mwb-cde/hseq/README.md

 HSeq Theorem Prover
 ===================

 HSeq is a tactical theorem prover for typed higher-order logic.
-It is experimental, alpha-quality code which may have soundness bugs.
+It is experimental code and may have soundness bugs.

 **Requirements:**

-* OCaml 4.02.3 or later
+* OCaml 4.02.3 or 4.04.0.
 * GNU Make.
-* Unix/Linux build
+* Linux build environment.
 * Texinfo, to build the documentaion (optional).

 For installation instructions, see file INSTALL.